Liquid Intelligent Metasurface for Fluid Antennas-Assisted Networks: Proposed Solution

-Substituting \eqref{conn_t} into the right hand sides of \eqref{conn} yields the convex constraints.
-Lastly, we utilize PCCP to handle the the non-convex unit-modulus constraint $|\theta_m| = 1$ in \eqref{con2} by equivalently relaxing it with a pair of constraints $|\theta_m|^2 \le 1 + c_m$ and $|\theta_m|^2 \ge 1 - c_m$, where $c_m$ is the penalty factor of PCCP \cite{dstar}.
+Substituting \eqref{conn_t} by setting $j=k$ into the first non-convex term of \eqref{y_lagrang} yields the convex objective.
+Additionally, we utilize PCCP to handle the non-convex unit-modulus constraint $|\theta_m| = 1$ in \eqref{con2} by equivalently relaxing it with a pair of constraints $|\theta_m|^2 \le 1 + c_m$ and $|\theta_m|^2 \ge 1 - c_m$, where $c_m$ is the penalty factor of PCCP \cite{dstar}.
 Then the non-convex inequality $|\theta_m|^2 \ge 1 - c_m$ is therefore approximated by SCA as